andreax79/airflow-code-editor/README.md

 ### Config Options

+You can set options editing the Airflow's configuration file or setting environment variables.
 You can edit your *airflow.cfg* adding any of the following settings in the \[code_editor\] section.
 All the settings are optional.